Soham Shaheval/substrate/03

 If you publish an agent score without the harness, you are not publishing enough information to interpret the result.
 The field does not need every team to release every internal trace.
 It does need stronger norms around what a score means.

 At minimum, an agent result should publish the model, the harness, the environment, the evaluator, and the reporting rule.
 It should say whether failed, errored, timed-out, skipped, or manually-interrupted runs are in the denominator.
-It should disclose tool schemas and permission policies.
+It should disclose tool schemas, permission policies, context policy, and trace schema: what is always injected, what is retrieved, what is compressed, what is pruned, where external memory lives, whether failed actions remain visible, and which span types are preserved.
 It should version the judge or verifier.
 It should count retries and cost.
 It should say whether trajectories were branch-selected, filtered, edited, compressed, or rerun.
 It should separate final-answer success from process validity when the distinction matters.

 For public benchmarks, this means Rollout Cards or something similar: a manifest of the rollout records, views, reporting rules, and dropped artifacts.
 For production systems, it means trace schemas, monitor limitations, action-gate policies, and incident-derived eval refresh.
 For training systems, it means process-reward provenance, verifier perturbations, and checks for reward hacking.